-If the applicant does not have aphoto ID, an alternative would be to send a photocopy of the photo ID of an immediate family member, who will then become the applicant.
-Another option is to send photocopies of two documents with the applicant's name, such as a utility bill, a recent paycheck stub, an employment or organizational ID, or a Social Security card.
-One of the documents must have the applicant's signature.
+If you do not have a photo ID, an alternative would be to send a copy of the photo ID of an immediate family member, who will then become the applicant.
+See Section 181.28 of the the Texas Administrative Code for a complete list of acceptable forms of identification.
 Applications received without photo ID or acceptable alternatives cannot be processed.

 Why do I have to send a photo ID?

-Birth certificates and death certificates are not open records.
-Access to birth cerificates is restricted to qualified applicants for 75 years from the date of birth, and access to death certificates is restricted for 25 years from the date of death.
-An ID is required to prove your identity and to prove that you are a qualified applicant.
+Birth and death certificates are not open records.
+Access to birth certificates is restricted to qualified applicants for 75 years from the date of birth.
+Access to death certificates is restricted for 25 years from the date of death.
+A valid photo ID is required to prove your identity and to prove that you are a qualified applicant.